OliveTreeBible/MXSymbolicate/README.md

  - What are the complete rules about where to find symbol files for system frameworks?
    - Do any frameworks vary more granularly than across iOS versions?
 UIKit symbols don't seem to match UUIDs within the same iOS version, for example.
  - App launch diagnostic reports have multiple call stack paths with sample counts, so they should be formatted like a spindump, but the `callStackPerThread` property is `true`.
 Is this wrong?
 Or am I wrong to think that `callStackPerThread` being `false` is what should trigger spindump-like formatting?
+ - I've seen at least one report that has call stack frames from the same binary with different UUIDs.
+Specifically SwiftUI.
+What's going on there?